linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MS Sustainability of Earnings and Forecasting.md

 We measure the absolute forecast gap for sales growth as the difference between the mean-reversion and the consensus median forecast of FY1 sales scaled by current sales.
 The forecast error is the percent difference between median consensus FY1 sales and future realized sales.

 In the case of ROA, we measure the absolute forecast gap as the nominal difference between mean-reversion estimates of FY1 EBIT and median consensus FY1 EBIT.
-Since analysts provide FY1 forecasts of total assets relatively infrequently, we

-# Morgan Stanley

-# MORGAN STANLEY RESEARCH

-May 22, 2012

-Strategy

-alter the definition of ROA slightly here by scaling the FY1 EBIT forecasts by average assets.
+Since analysts provide FY1 forecasts of total assets relatively infrequently, we alter the definition of ROA slightly here by scaling the FY1 EBIT forecasts by average assets.
 The forecast error is the difference between consensus median FY1 EBIT and its realization scaled by average assets.

 We measure the degree of mean-reversion per industry using the Spearman correlation approach discussed earlier.